 Non-resident investors face a staggering 40% US estate tax rate on US-situated assets exceeding $60,000 – a threshold dramatically lower than the $12.92 million exemption available to US citizens.
 This stark reality demands strategic estate planning for property investors, particularly for international buyers eyeing the lucrative American real estate market.

-Master the complexities of US estate tax obligations while protecting your investment legacy through proven ownership …
+Master the complexities of US estate tax obligations while protecting your investment legacy through proven ownership structures, …

 Infographic illustrating the process and tax implications of a quitclaim deed in real estate investment, highlighting key points like property transfer, tax consequences, and strategic planning.